mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/dkp-upgrade/index.md

    For **Kommander**, on your Workspaces (which include Management Cluster and managed or attached clusters):

-1.  [**Upgrade Kommander on your Workspaces**][upgrade_workspaces], which upgrades all Platform Applications on your Workspace Clusters (Workspace Clusters can include Attached and Managed Clusters).
+1.  [**Upgrade Kommander on your Workspaces**][upgrade_workspaces], which upgrades all Platform Applications on your managed or attached workspace clusters.

 1.  [**Upgrade all DKP Catalog applications**][catalog_apps] deployed to any Workspaces or Projects.